jdoleary/Spellmasons/docs/TasksCurrent.md

     - Readd cast range circle when you select yoruseelf and **label it**
     - Move card so people don't accidentally right click and move into an enemy.
     - Show all the places you could move by sample size.
+- Make predictions consider the effect of forceMove, like `push, AOE` should show the prediction circle in the end location of the push
 - This game will live or die on the reviews, make sure (like rustlang) that everything is explained well.
 - Playtest with Colin
 - How to show targeting: https://photos.google.com/photo/AF1QipNRQYCeW85Yokd11e4YA9nyjhu7WD3qt1CAmvZh?